polarspetroll/crprice/README.md

 ## introduction
-this script makes your life easier! all you need is mail server and database . this script sends you any currency prices every day , Just check your email ! after each time of price checkings , it will automatically sorts prices in database so you could check them anytime.
+this script makes your life easier! all you need is mail server and database . this script sends you any currency prices every day , Just check your email ! after each time of price checkings , it will automatically sorts the price in database so you could check them anytime.

 ### requirements